-By law you must have a proper baby car seat of the right stage, if you want to take your newborn baby home by car.
+By law, you must have a proper baby car seat of the right stage, if you want to take your newborn baby home by car.
 So, make sure you have your baby car seat sorted before you go to the hospital.

 This baby travel system was one of the essential things that I used a lot.
-Maybe because I was quite keen in taking my babies out for a walk.
+Maybe because I was quite keen on taking my babies out for a walk.
 So it was really worth every cent.

 17. Baby’s sleepsuits

 Obviously, you can buy whatever clothing items you like for your baby.
 However, I personally don’t see it important to get fancy baby clothing.
-Because for the first few months, you will only need simple clothing that you can put on and take of easily.
-As you may need to change your baby’s clothes quite few times in a day.
+Because for the first few months, you will only need simple clothing that you can put on and take off easily.
+As you may need to change your baby’s clothes quite a few times a day.
 Nice and cute sleepsuits will be good enough.